forj-oss/docs/user/kits/redstone.rst

 	* Create open commits that can be reviewed with the team and gated for change before they hit master.
 	* Tag and release changes when they are ready for testing or production.
 	* Mark commits as work in progress or abandon revert old changes.
-	* Create new gerrit projects and aclâ€™s managed from source in forj-config project.
+	* Create new gerrit projects and acl’s managed from source in forj-config project.
 * Jenkins/Zuul integration
 	* Create zuul macros to automate common build task, or re-use pre-existing openstack macros included in the pre-configured forj-config project.
 	* Create automatic Jenkins jobs so that your team no longer manages Jenkins setup on Jenkins master, all configuration is managed as source in forj-config git project.